MarieHouillon/FACILE-RS-actions/README.md

   - pip install git+https://git.opencarp.org/openCARP/openCARP-CI
 ```

-In order to run the scripts on the command line, we recomment to use a [virtual environment](https://docs.python.org/3/library/venv.html):
+In order to run the scripts on the command line, we recommend to use a [virtual environment](https://docs.python.org/3/library/venv.html):

 ```bash
 python -m venv env